latest

 In North America, millions of monarchs complete the longest migration of any insect species.
 After wintering in Mexico they fly north, breeding along the way.
 Their offspring reach southern Canada where they begin the long return trip back to Mexico at summer’s end.
 In tribute to the monarch butterfly (Danaus plexippus), amazing sand artist, Charlene Lanzel, created "Monarch Butterfly Metamorphosis."
 Original soundscape by Charlene Lanzel & Barrett Cobb (flute & vocals)

 From Jonathan "Jono" Hey who explains the world through his wonderful Sketchplanations and allowed us to use this one here: "Being clear is not only helpful, it's actually being kind.
 Being unclear about expectations, fuzzy on what you really need or skirting around an issue...sets people up to fail and creates problems.
 If you don't give clear feedback, then you're holding a person back from improving.
 I learned this from Brené Brown in Dare to Lead.
-She said she heard it in a 12-steps meeting.
+She said she heard it in a 12-step meeting."

 A poem by Ariana Brown used with permission from the American Academy of Poets